Think property management companies just collect and cash rent checks? Think again.

 Your property manager is responsible for collecting rent and making sure the check clears.
 Some property management companies can even help you receive payment faster by allowing tenants to pay online, and then transferring the funds electronically to your account.

-Property management companies take care of all landlord-tenant interactions, and communicate expectations up front through clearly outlined rent policies.
-Your property manager will also handle collections and evictions if such measures become necessary.
+Property management companies help take care of all landlord-tenant interactions, and communicate expectations up front through clearly outlined rent policies.
+Your property manager will also help handle collections and evictions if such measures become necessary.

 Meet our panel of property managers